Unreal (1998 video game): Linux

 An unofficial content port of the single-player maps to Linux was created by several users of icculus.org, which allowed the Unreal single-player game content to be run as a modification for Unreal Tournament.
 The online retailer Tux Games at one point sold a box set including the Linux version.
 The 227 community patch contains a full Linux port for Unreal.

+Sega Saturn

+In 2023, one fan has ported the entire first two levels of the game to the Sega Saturn as a tech demo, with plans to port more portions of the game down the line.

 Books

 Two novels titled Hard Crash and Prophet's Power were published, expanding on the premise and story first introduced in Unreal.
-Prophet's Power, numbered as the second book in the series, is actually a prequel to the first, Hard Crash; thus it is harder for readers to understand what happened in the story.
-A book called Escape to Na Pali: A Journey to the Unreal was published on June 23, 2014.
-It is an adventure to the world of Unreal, written by Kaitlin Tremblay and Alan Williamson.
+Prophet's Power, numbered as the second book in the series, is actually a prequel to the first, Hard Crash, thus it is harder for readers to understand what happened in the story.
+A book called Escape to Na Pali: A Journey to the Unreal was published on June 23, 2014, written by Kaitlin Tremblay and Alan Williamson.